Kevin Hart Says Comedy's Full Of 'Flawed But Funny' People, Himself Included

 On how comedians adapt with the times

 The world of a comedian is a real complicated world, and just understand where it started.
 If you were raised on comedy, that means you were raised on all the greats that came before you.
-When you look at the greats, when you look at George Carlin, when you look at Eddie Murphy, Richard Pryor... the list goes on and on ... when you look at all these comedians, edgy was funny.
+When you look at the greats, when you look at George Carlin, when you look at Eddie Murphy, Richard Pryor ... the list goes on and on ... when you look at all these comedians, edgy was funny.
 Racy, cutting-edge was funny.
 Now, today, that's not funny.
 It's deemed "unfunny."

 So the change that comedians are having to make is one that they never thought they would have to do — that they never saw coming.
 And that change is going to be a change that takes time for every comedian to grasp and understand — some slower than others.
 I'm different.
 It took me nothing to adapt and change, but everybody's not going to get it.
 Everybody's not going to understand it.
 But you have to have patience ... for growth.
 You have to have patience.
 There is no world where we shouldn't be able to laugh at ourselves.
 We're all flawed — flawed but funny.